Freeze Thaw Weathering and Degradation: The Effect on Road Pavements

 How Tensar solutions can help

-Tensar has developed solutions that have been proven to tackle the pavement problems associated with freeze thaw cycles.
+Tensar has developed solutions that have been proven to tackle the pavement problems associated with freeze-thaw cycles in geotechnical engineering.

 Next Steps